12 June 2026 (closed)

 Christianity in Indonesia

-The majority of the Indonesian Christians are Protestant.
-Out of the 23.5 million of total Indonesian Christians, approximately 16.5 million adhere to the Protestant stream, while the remaining seven million are Catholic.
-These Christian communities are spread unevenly throughout the country.
-But, as can be seen on the map below, most of these communities are located in the less populous eastern part of Indonesia.
+Table 1 reveals that the majority of Indonesian Christians are Protestant.
+Out of the roughly 30 million total Christians in the country, approximately 21 million adhere to Protestantism, while the remaining 9 million are Catholic.
+These Christian communities are distributed unevenly throughout the Archipelago.
+However, as can be seen on the map below, many of the areas with the highest relative concentration of Christians are located in the less populous, eastern parts of Indonesia (such as Papua and East Nusa Tenggara) as well as distinct pockets in the west, like North Sumatra.

 1. North Sumatra